DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 independent, successful and ambitious women[^7_Casimiro_35]; and women, on their hand, relative to the opposite sex, are starting to emphasize commitment, communication and the ability to express feelings.
-Also they appear to be looking in male Profiles for “characteristics like warmth and kindness, and attractiveness”.[^7_Casimiro_36] In sum, research may be pointing to a “gender-specific decline in mate value”.[^7_Casimiro_37]
+Also they appear to be looking in male Profiles for "characteristics like warmth and kindness, and attractiveness".[^7_Casimiro_36] In sum, research may be pointing to a "gender-specific decline in mate value".[^7_Casimiro_37]

 The construction of online dating Profiles tries to fit with what is considered socially acceptable in the dominant culture.
 Therefore, it is